tonsky/tonsky.me/site/blog/unicode/index.md

 First, UTF-8 is byte-compatible with ASCII.
 The code points 0..127, the former ASCII, are encoded with one byte, and it’s the same exact byte. `U+0041` (`A`, Latin Capital Letter A) is just `41`, one byte.

-Any pure ASCII text is also a valid UTF-8 text, and vice versa.
+Any pure ASCII text is also a valid UTF-8 text, and any UTF-8 text that only uses codepoints 0..127 can be read as ASCII directly.

 Second, UTF-8 is space-efficient for basic Latin.
 That was one of its main selling points over UTF-16.
 It might not be fair for texts all over the world, but for technical strings like HTML tags or JSON keys, it makes sense.